nushell/nushell/README.md

 --------------------------------------------------------------------------
 ```

-Once you've cound the data, you can call out to external applications and use it.
+Once you've found the data, you can call out to external applications and use it.

 ```text
 ~\Code\nushell> open Cargo.toml | select package.version | echo $it